20tab/UnrealEnginePython/README.md

 We support official python.org releases as well as IntelPython and Anaconda distributions.

 Note: this plugin has nothing to do with the experimental 'PythonScriptPlugin' included in Unreal Engine >= 4.19.
-We aim at full integration with engine and editor (included the Slate api, check here: https://github.com/20tab/UnrealEnginePython/blob/master/docs/Slate_API.md), as well as support for the vast majority of python features like asyncio, coroutines, generators, threads and third party modules.
+We aim at full integration with engine and editor (included the Slate api, check here: https://github.com/20tab/UnrealEnginePython/blob/master/docs/Slate_API.md), as well as support for the vast majority of python features like asyncio, coroutines, generators, threads and third-party modules.

 # Binary installation on Windows (64 bit)